smallhadroncollider/taskell/roadmap.md

 ## Bugs

+- Very long words should get hyphenated
+- Help modal needs to wrap and scroll
 - No obvious way to know if there are more items in a list off-screen
 - Modal boxes shouldn't be full height unless they need to be
 - Up and down in search gets a bit lost